jimratliff/GenoMac-user/README.md

       - It should (a) recognize the installed license file and (b) automatically load the configuration file that has been “stow”-ed from `~/.genomac-user/stow_directory/BetterTouchTool/.btt_autoload_preset.json`

 ## Step-by-step implementation (for a particular user)
+- Establish real-time connection to communicate text back and forth
+- Cloning this repo
+- “Stow” the dotfiles
+- Implement the initial set of macOS-related settings
+- Run certain one-time-only bootstrapping operations
+- Configure 1Password for authentication with GitHub
+- Create and sync the Dropbox directory and configure apps that rely on Dropbox

 ### Establish real-time connection to communicate text back and forth
 (NOTE: USER_CONFIGURER will have already performed this step.)